tohzen/2021-03-09-midterm/README.md

 ### Problem 3: `numOddValues`

-Write a function, `numOddValues`, that takes in an array of numbers and returns the number of odd values in that array.
+Write a function, `numOddValues`, that takes in an array of numbers and returns the quantity of odd values in that array.

 **Examples**
 ```